 CFHI sends participants pre-departure orientation materials with information on safety, security and cultural norms.
 Participants also receive an in-person orientation the day after arrival, where they receives, a pre-paid cell phone with emergency and other useful phone numbers pre-programmed and detailed safety guidelines and recommendations to follow while on the program.

-CFHI San Francisco is also in regular contact with all of our international partner sites and monitors the political, health and other situations occurring in each country.
+CFHI Oakland is also in regular contact with all of our international partner sites and monitors the political, health and other situations occurring in each country.
 Our longevity at each site and the close relationships with our partners.
 What are “CFHI Global Health Education Programs”?

 CFHI Global Health Education Programs are an opportunity for undergraduate and graduate/professional level students, or recent graduates, to learn about global health with a focus on imbedding yourself with a global community and seeing health, life, and culture through the community’s eyes.
 CFHI’s programs lay the foundation for a career in global health or further your understanding of health care and development in communities who are struck by poverty, resource limitations, and a multitude of challenges leading to avoidable levels of illness, death and reduced quality of life.